 Lockeford Car Accident and Personal Injury Lawyer

-As an unincorporated community in San Joaquin County, Lockeford is home to over 3,200 people.
+As an unincorporated community in San Joaquin County, Lockeford is home to over 3,500 people.
 Located along Highway 88 just east of Lodi, Lockeford continues to grow.
 With expansion comes the chances of car accidents.
 These often involve emotional and physical trauma that leads to financial hardship for the injured person and the family.

 Compensation in a personal injury claim is intended to place the injured individual in the position they would have been in had the accident not occurred.
 Therefore, a fair offer for settlement will consider the current and projected costs for all accident-related expenses, including economic and non-economic damages such as:

 - Loss of Consortium: A claim for loss of consortium may be placed by the injured person and their spouse to deprive the emotional elements of marriage.
 This includes loss of comfort, affection, companionship, and sexual relations.
-The inability to conceive children may also be considered through this type of damage.
+The inability to conceive children may also be considered through this damage.

 - Lost Wages: If a person has missed time from work to recover from an injury or attend a medical appointment, they may be able to be reimbursed for that time lost.
 An experienced Lockeford personal injury attorney can help calculate wage loss.
 An attorney may also hire an economist to calculate future lost earnings due to a permanent disability.

-- Permanent Disability: If a serious injury leads to permanent disability, the injured individual may seek compensation for costs related to the disability.
+- Permanent Disability: If a severe injury leads to permanent disability, the injured individual may seek compensation for costs related to the disability.
 This type of damage considers the lifestyle accommodations made necessary by the disability, including assisted living arrangements and medical appliances such as a brace, walker, or wheelchair.

 Several types of insurance are available to pay for injuries sustained in an accident.
 This would include the other motorist's bodily injury liability insurance if they were responsible for the crash.
-If the damages exceed that driver's insurance policy limits or that motorist does not have insurance, a claim may be filed against the injured person's own car insurance.
+If the damages exceed that driver's insurance policy limits or that motorist does not have insurance, a claim may be filed against the injured person's car insurance.

-Even though the claim will be handled by your own insurance company, this does not necessarily mean that they have your best interests in mind.
+Even though the claim will be handled by your insurance company, this does not necessarily mean they have your best interests in mind.
 Insurers often look for any detail that may undervalue your injury case or deny it altogether.

 There is a specific time limit for filing a personal injury claim, known as the statute of limitations.
 In California, there is a two-year window to file for personal injury.
 However, certain circumstances may shorten or extend the statute.
 For example, when a personal injury claim involves a minor, they have two years to file after their 18th birthday.
 Conversely, claims involving government negligence have a statute of six months or 180 days from the time of loss.Can I Afford a Personal Injury Lawyer for My Accident Case?